Mongolian Horse and Nomad Foundation

 The Official Non-Profit Foundation of The Gobi Desert Cup

-The Mongolian Horse and Nomad Foundation is a 501(c)(3) nonprofit organization who is devoted to making a difference in the nomadic community.
+The Монголын адуу болон нүүдэлчдийн сан (Mongolian Horse and Nomad Foundation) is a Non-Government Organization based in Mongolia.
+The non-profit is devoted to making a difference in the nomadic community.
 Through our annual event, The Gobi Desert Cup, we provide a sustainable wage for our 90% local Mongolian staff to support their families, pay for schooling, and provide proper nutrition and veterinary attention for their horses.
 We provide the most competitive wage of any Mongolian event and the unique endurance race brings global attention to this dwindling lifestyle.

 Mongolia holds more than 3 million horses, an equine population which outnumbers the country’s human population.
 This breed is largely unchanged since the times of Genghis Khan.
 Horses play an extremely important role in the culture and many families have a horse for each member.
 While only semi-domesticated, they live outside throughout the year in all weather and temperatures and travel with the nomads.